annleefores/cruddur/journal/week0.md

 ## Project Scenario

 The first thing I learned from the live session was how to understand the project and how an organization approaches it.
-The way this is communicated through user personas has really helped me understand how things are done in an organization.
+The manner in which this is communicated via user personas has greatly aided my understanding of how things are done in an organization.

 **Cruddur** is an ephemeral first micro blogging platform ( a lot like twitter but the posts are ephemeral like snapchat posts)